50 Amazing Celebrity Cameos on "Sesame Street"

 David Beckham and his accent made a guest appearance in an episode during Sesame Street's 39th season.
 In this segment, Beckham tells us about the "Word of the Day"—and, based on his widely pilloried turn in King Arthur: Legend of the Sword, the performance here seems like the role of a lifetime.

 Another episode, another guest appearance from a boy band.
 Back in Season 31, NSYNC graced Sesame Street to remind kids to believe in themselves—through song.
 Most importantly, Justin Timberlake wore a bucket hat with a frayed rim.

 Mark Ruffalo exhibited his acting range by defining the word "empathy" in an episode during the 42nd season.
-Maybe his most famous character (the always-enraged Incredible Hulk) could learn a thing or two from this segment.

 Before Beyoncé went solo and became one of America's most beloved icons, she made her Sesame Street debut alongside her fellow members of Destiny's Child.
 Because it was 2002, she was sporting a red leather beret, which is reason enough to watch the clip.